downshift-js/downshift/src/hooks/useSelect/README.md

 ## The problem

-You have a select dropdown in your application and you want it to follow the [ARIA pattern][select-aria] in terms of accessibility and functionality.
+You have a custom select dropdown in your application and you want it to perform exactly the same as the native HTML `<select>` in terms of accessibility and functionality.
+For consistency reasons you want it to follow the the [ARIA design pattern][select-aria] for a dropdown select.
 You also want this solution to be simple to use and flexible so you can tailor it further to your specific needs.

 ## This solution

-This is a React hook that manages all the stateful logic needed to make the dropdown functional and accessible.
+`useSelect` is a React hook that manages all the stateful logic needed to make the dropdown functional and accessible.
 It returns a set of props that are meant to be called and their results destructured on the dropdown's elements: its label, toggle button, list and list items.
 It follows the same pattern as the render props provided by vanilla `<Downshift>`.

 These props results are destructured as a set of ARIA attributes and event listeners.
 Together, they create all the stateful logic needed for the dropdown to implement the corresponding ARIA pattern.
-Every functionality needed should be provided out-of-the-box: menu toggle, item selection and up/down movement between them, screen reader support, highlight by typing character keys etc.
+Every functionality needed should be provided out-of-the-box: menu toggle, item selection and up/down movement between them, screen reader support, highlight by character keys etc.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Usage](#usage)
 - [Basic Props](#basic-props)